- Symptoms & Signs

 - Genetics: people with a relative who has RA have an increased risk of developing the condition

 Initiating factors (triggers) increase the chances a susceptible person will develop the disease, such as:

 Rheumatoid arthritis is diagnosed with a combination of clinical, laboratory, and imaging information.
 Patients with seronegative arthritis must present with a particular set of symptoms as outlined above, along with testing negative for RF and anti-CCP antibodies.

-Laboratory studies used to diagnose rheumatoid arthritis include:
+The following laboratory studies are used to diagnose rheumatoid arthritis: